2017 Update: We still stand by this advice on automatic investing; links have been updated below.

 I’ve always been a saver.
 When I first started working at age 22, I saved a minimum of $100 a month, even though that was quite a struggle at the time.
 But I haven’t always been an investor.
 I signed up for a 401K, of course, but whatever investments I made above and beyond that were fairly haphazard, and I frequently let fairly large amounts of money sit in low interest accounts — a big no no. It wasn’t until my 30s that I stumbled on the idea of automatic investing as a way to regularly move money from my savings account to my Vanguard funds.
 Even once I signed up for automatic investing, I didn’t really get the real benefit of it: a concept called dollar-cost averaging.
-(Pictured: Rebecca Minkoff Zip Around Wallet — as part of the Nordstrom Anniversary Sale, the price is now $149.90, but after August 6 the price will go back up to $225.)
+(The pictured wallet from Rebecca Minkoff is now sold out, but Nordstrom still has a ton of other great wallets!)

 The idea behind dollar-cost averaging is that the market can be pretty volatile — sometimes stocks are up, sometimes they’re down.
 So if you invest your money in regular intervals, you get the benefit of the “sale” days (when prices are low) which helps balance when prices are high.

-It can be somewhat tricky to figure out how to actually do it, so I thought I’d spell it out for you for the two online brokers I’ve used, Vanguard and Charles Schwab:
+It can be somewhat tricky to figure out the logistics of how to set up automatic investing, so I thought I’d spell it out for you for the two online brokers I’ve used, Vanguard and Charles Schwab (updated as of 2017!):

-- In Vanguard’s personal investors site, you can click on “Buy & Sell” (near the top right-hand corner of the screen), and then choose “Set up an automatic transaction” from the menu on that page.
+- In Vanguard’s personal investors site, you can click on “My Accounts” at the top, then “Buy & Sell” (near the top right-hand corner of the screen), and then choose “Set up an automatic transaction” from the menu on that page.

 - In Charles Schwab, you have to go to “Trade” along the top menu, then click “Mutual Funds” from the sub-menu, and then you’ll see that you have two options — to trade mutual funds, or another tab, “Automatic Investing,” which lets you set up automatic investing instructions for funds that you’re already in.
 (At least, that’s what the screen looks like for me.)